How Long Do I Have to Return Christmas Gifts?

 -

-Amazon: For items shipped between October 1 and December 31, returns are usually accepted until January 31.
+Amazon: Items shipped between October 1 and December 31 are usually returnable until January 31.

 -

-Walmart: Return windows for gifts often begin on December 26, with varying deadlines based on the type of product (e.g., electronics may have shorter windows).
+Walmart: Holiday returns often begin December 26, with deadlines varying by product type (electronics often have shorter windows).

 -

-Target: Many holiday items purchased in November and December can be returned through the end of January.
+Target: Many holiday items bought in November and December can be returned through the end of January.

 -